 Echidna in Greek Mythology

 In ancient Greek myths, monsters were created to test the great heroes, challenge the Greek gods, or do their bidding.
-The monsters were placed in the path of heroes such as Hercules or Jason, often to highlight their morality.
+The monsters were placed in the path of heroes such as Heracles or Jason, often to highlight their morality.

 One of the earliest references to the mother of monsters is found In Hesiod’s Theogony.
 The Theogony is thought to have been written in the latter half of the 8th century.